What Do Fixed Index Annuities, Equity Index Annuities and Hybrid Annuities Have in Common?

 Fact or Fiction? — Because of the market indexing component, hybrid annuities are risky. — Fiction!

 The facts are that hybrid index annuities offer interest crediting that is linked to the upside growth of popular stock indexes, without the downside risks of loss in those markets.
-In addition, index annuities are insured and guaranteed assets, and can be used as part of a predictable and comprehensive financial plan.
+Also, index annuities are insured and **guaranteed assets, and can be used as part of a predictable and comprehensive financial plan.

 No fee is one of the great advantages of hybrid annuities other than the income rider fee of typically less than 1 percent (which is optional) hybrid annuities have no fees or in rare cases have a very low fee known as a spread.
-A spread simply means that if there is no gain there is no fee.
+A spread simply means that if there is no gain, there is no fee.

 Fact or Fiction? — Hybrid annuities protect principal and lock in earnings. — Fact!

 Never going backward with principal or earnings is a benefit that makes hybrid annuities so popular.
-This is because the chassis for a hybrid is actually a fixed annuity with a market indexing option also known as a fixed index annuity.
+This is because the chassis for a hybrid is a fixed annuity with a market indexing option also known as a fixed index annuity.